elkhorn-heavy/walkthroughs/overthewire/natas/level_06.md

 It's always a good idea to think about other solutions.
-While there are numerous other tools that could be used to solve this challenge, doing it in the browser Developer Tools doesn't require anything fancy.
+While there are numerous other tools that could be used to solve this challenge, doing it in the browser Developer Tools doesn't require anything too fancy.